Customizing Graph Neural Networks using Path Reweighting: Experiments

-For the 3 standard split datasets, we choose 19 GNN SOTAs for comparison, including GCN~\cite{GCN} and its evolutions \cite{DBLP:conf/icml/WuSZFYW19, zhu2021simple,chen2020simple}, deep GNNs like MixHop~\cite{zhang2018mixup} and APPNP~\cite{DBLP:conf/iclr/KlicperaBG19}, and some other important specific methods.
-For the other 4 large datasets, we choose baseline methods that can be scaled to large graphs, including a two-layer MLP (input layer $\rightarrow$ hidden layer $\rightarrow$ output layer) with 128-hidden units, standard GCN and GAT, and two regularization based methods, i.e., GRAND~\cite{NEURIPS2020_fb4c835f} (using MLP as the backbone) and P-reg~\cite{yang2020rethinking} (using GCN as the backbone).
+For the three standard split datasets, we choose 20 GNN SOTAs for comparison, including GCN~\cite{GCN} and its evolutions \cite{chen2020simple,DBLP:conf/icml/WuSZFYW19,zhu2021simple}, deep GNNs like MixHop~\cite{zhang2018mixup} and APPNP~\cite{DBLP:conf/iclr/KlicperaBG19}, and five augmentation-based GNNs~\cite{NEURIPS2020_fb4c835f,rong2020dropedge,2019GraphMix,yang2020rethinking}.
+For the other four larger datasets, we choose baseline methods that can be scaled to large graphs, including a two-layer MLP (input layer $\rightarrow$ hidden layer $\rightarrow$ output layer) with 128-hidden units, standard GCN and GAT, and two regularization based methods, i.e., GRAND~\cite{NEURIPS2020_fb4c835f} (using MLP as the backbone) and P-reg~\cite{yang2020rethinking} (using GCN as the backbone).